top of page

 THE SINGING

-If we follow the Word of God and the example of Jesus Christ, racial reconciliation just...pours...out!
+Yet, when we follow the Word of God and the example of Jesus Christ, reconciliation just… *pours out*.

 **THE REJOICING**